MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-PathCombine Ayrıntılar için bkz.
+Ayrıntılar için bkz.
+Pathbirleştirme.

-## <a name="commonprefix"></a> ATLPath::CommonPrefix
+## <a name="commonprefix"></a>ATLPath:: CommonPrefix

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathCommonPrefix](/windows/desktop/api/shlwapi/nf-shlwapi-pathcommonprefixa).
+Bu işlev, [PathCommonPrefix](/windows/win32/api/shlwapi/nf-shlwapi-pathcommonprefixw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi